Back to Podcast Guides

 • difficulty falling asleep or settling after stress

-A more functional resting breath is usually quieter, lighter, slower, nasal, and more distributed through the diaphragm, ribs, belly, and a small amount of upper-chest movement.
-Conni gives an 80/20 cue: most of the visible movement around the lower ribs and belly, with some movement in the chest rather than rigid “belly-only” breathing.6
+A more functional resting breath is usually quieter, lighter, slower, nasal, and distributed through the diaphragm, ribs, belly, and a small amount of upper-chest movement.
+Conni gives an 80/20 cue: most of the visible movement around the lower ribs and belly, with some chest movement rather than rigid "belly-only" breathing.

-Jonny adds an important reframe in the episode: the issue is not a single number or a moral label.
 Breathing is adaptive.
 It should change when you run, lift, cry, sprint, laugh, speak, or face danger.
-The problem is when the pattern at rest keeps matching a threat that is no longer present.
+The problem shows up when the resting pattern keeps matching a threat that left the room hours ago.

-Many people assume better breathing means more air.
-Conni makes the opposite point: chronic overbreathing can reduce carbon dioxide levels, and CO2 is part of how the body regulates the urge to breathe, blood flow, and oxygen delivery.7
+Most people assume better breathing means more air.
+Conni makes the opposite case: chronic overbreathing reduces carbon dioxide levels, and CO2 plays a central role in regulating the urge to breathe, blood flow, and oxygen delivery.

 That does not mean everyone should start aggressively holding their breath.
-It means that becoming more comfortable with mild air hunger — gently, progressively, safely — can be part of retraining the system away from chronic overbreathing.
+Becoming more comfortable with mild air hunger, gently and progressively, can be part of retraining the system away from chronic overbreathing.

-This is one reason Conni is cautious about daily Wim Hof-style hyperventilation, especially for already stressed, Type-A, overtrained, or anxiety-prone people.8 Those practices can feel incredible because they create intensity: adrenaline, altered sensation, and sometimes a temporary slowing of thought.
-But “I felt something big” is not the same as “my baseline breathing pattern became healthier.”
+This is one reason Conni is cautious about daily Wim Hof-style hyperventilation, especially for already stressed, Type-A, overtrained, or anxiety-prone people.
+Those practices can feel incredible because they create intensity: adrenaline, altered sensation, sometimes a temporary quieting of the mind.
+But "I felt something big" is not the same as "my baseline breathing pattern became healthier."

-The clinical literature around dysfunctional breathing is still messy.
-Reviews describe it as common, under-recognised, heterogeneous, and difficult to measure cleanly; breathing retraining shows promise, but study quality and protocols vary widely.9 That is exactly why a sober approach matters here: avoid miracle claims, use the breath as a feedback-rich training tool, and dose the intervention to the person in front of you.
+The clinical literature around dysfunctional breathing remains messy.
+Reviews describe it as common, under-recognized, heterogeneous, and hard to measure cleanly; breathing retraining shows promise, but study quality and protocols vary widely.2 A sober approach matters here: avoid miracle claims, use the breath as a feedback-rich training tool, and dose the intervention to the person in front of you.

 Practice